vipuljain-vinyl/Reinforcement_Learning/Selective-qa-selqa/hello-py/README.md

 ## Sample Run Output

-#### *Increasing variants_per_fact typically increases the test set size (unless capped), which can improve pass rate under fixed constraints because the allowed number of errors grows with N_test (≈ floor(R * C * N_test)).
+#### *Increasing variants_per_fact in the make_data.py file in the make_qa(variants_per_fact= ??) method, typically increases the test set size (unless capped), which can improve pass rate under fixed constraints because the allowed number of errors grows with N_test (≈ floor(R * C * N_test)).
 This makes meeting risk ≤ R at coverage ≥ C more forgiving.
 However, this also increases cost, and if the true error rate exceeds R, a larger test set can reduce pass rate by revealing that gap more reliably.*

 === RUN 1/10 ===
 === CAL LOG ===